awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 - We'll be using the AWS CLI and Bash scripts to run the training jobs.
 Using the AWS CLI and scripts is an excellent way to automate machine learning pipelines and repetitive tasks, such as periodic training jobs.

-- As a reminder to Windows users, per the Prerequisites, you'll need to have Bash set up on your computer, or use PuTTY to connect to an Amazon Linux EC2 instance.

-- To begin, open a terminal window to enter commands.

 9. Create a text file named `replicated.sh`.
+Open a terminal/command window that supports Bash to enter commands.
 In the terminal window, change to the directory in which you created the file (if you're not already there), then run the following command:

 ```
 chmod +x replicated.sh